e1ioan/rokuphp/README.md

 All the cameras added will be automatically imported on Roku.

-Of course you will be able to edit/delete any of the cameras:
+Of course you will be able to edit/delete any of the cameras

 ![pic](https://i.imgur.com/wB9hzrH.png)

 The last option, has nothing to do with Roku (no roku necessary), but I thought it will be nice to be there: You can broadcast live on youtube or twitch your IP camera with a click of the button: